levu48/visibility/README.md

-This is an app testing page visibility detection.
+This is a webapp testing webpage visibility detection.

 ## Installation